hpc-io/pdc/README.md

 Testing
 ====
-On NERSC machines (e.g. Cori), do the following
+On NERSC machines (e.g. Cori), do the following:
 ----
 * Job allocation (e.g. use 4 nodes)
 ```sh